 5. Jummah Mosque: Gape at the architecture

 The Jummah Mosque in Port Louis dates back to 1850 and is known for its beautiful architecture, which is influenced by Indian, Creole and Islamic architecture.
 Islam came to the island centuries ago when it was discovered by Arab voyagers.
-It is a peaceful place in the middle of the city and worth a visit.
+It is a very peaceful place smack in the middle of the city and definitely worth a visit.
+You’ll be blown away by the beauty of the mosque.

 Distance from Aapravasi Ghat: 2.9 KM